city41/sromcrom/README.md

 Sromcrom understands all srom and crom limitations and features, such as eyecatcher and other srom specifics, as well as crom auto animations.

-Sromcrom allows you to generate code using ejs or handlebar templates, so it has almost no assumptions about how your codebase is.
+Sromcrom allows you to generate code using handlebars templates, so it has almost no assumptions about how your codebase is.
 You should be able to adopt sromcrom to emit any kind of code to meet your needs, in any language (ie C, assembly, C++, etc).

 ## Features